mostjs/core/docs/api.rst

   propagateEventTask :: a -> Sink a -> Task

 Create a :ref:`Task` that can be scheduled to propagate an event value to a :ref:`Sink`.
-When the task executes, it will call the Sink's ``event`` method with the current time (from the scheduler in which it was scheduled) and the value.
+When the task executes, it will call the :ref:`Sink`'s ``event`` method with the current time (from the :ref:`Scheduler` with which it was scheduled) and the value.

 .. _propagateEndTask: